apache/nuttx/configs/eagle100/README.txt

     MAXOPTIMIZATION = -O2

-  The values for TOPDIR is provided by the make system; the value for CONFIG_ARCH_BOARD is provided in your defconfig file.  'ostest' refers to the ostest/ configuration;
+  The values for TOPDIR is provided by the make system; the value for CONFIG_ARCH_BOARD is provided in your defconfig file.
-  this would be different for other configurations.

   For an example of a CodeSourcery-under-Linux Make.defs file, see configs/stm3210e-eval/nsh/Make.defs.